OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 .. image:: images/authoringorganization.png

--  *Unit:* A “unit” simply acts as a header for several lessons.
+-  **Unit:** A “unit” simply acts as a header for several lessons.
 Each unit contains one or more lessons.
 Units can be further organized into lessons.
--  *Lesson:* A “lesson” is the main content module for the course.
-When a student enters a course from the homepage, they will be viewing the first course lesson.
+-  **Lesson:** A “lesson” is the main content module for the course.
+When a learner enters a course from the homepage, they will be viewing the first course lesson.
 Lessons can be further organized into sections.
--  *Section:*  A “section” is the lowest level organization for course materials.
+-  **Section:**  A “section” is the lowest level organization for course materials.
 Sections divide and organize materials within the lesson with a section header.

 When you log into your course, it opens into the Lessons View.
 By default you will be in the the View Only mode when you open the course.
-The View mode reflects what students see when they log into the course.
+The View mode reflects what learners see when they log into the course.
 To modify course content, click on the “Start Editing” button in the lower right-hand corner to switch to Edit Mode.